CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 # Benefits

-Time off under this policy is not being provided in addition to any pre-existing vacation, personal time, or sick leave policy, which are now superseded by this policy.
+Time off under this policy is not being provided in addition to any pre-existing vacation, floating holiday time, or sick leave policy, which are now superseded by this policy.

 ## Holidays